golanlevin/60-212/2026/syllabus/README.md

 At the conclusion of this course, students will be able to:

-* Demonstrate proficiency in creating art by programming a computer.
+* Demonstrate proficiency in using computer programming to make artworks and creative software.
 * Demonstrate familiarity with a repertoire of artists, designers, works and activities around creative coding, interactive art, generative form, and computational design.
-* Understand the role of computation in artworks that explore concepts of transmediality, generativity, connectivity, and immersivity.
+* Understand the role of computation in artworks and other creative software that explore concepts of transmediality, generativity, connectivity, and immersivity.
 * Understand how to document and present artworks created using code.

 ### Course Relevance